 How to prepare Bengali Style Chanar Dalna?

-Learn to make step-by-step Bengali’s favorite vegetarian dish Chanar Dalna by following this recipe.
-If you want prepare chanar dalna from scratch then start it with the making of chana from milk.
+Learn to make step-by-step Bengali's favorite vegetarian dish Chanar Dalna by following this recipe.
+If you want to prepare chanar dalna from scratch, then start it with the making of chana from milk.

 Making of Chana from Milk